koustubhmoharir/xtn/spec.md

 A line with a key value pair cannot have anything else on it, not even a comment (A # would be interpreted as part of the value)

-## Objects
+## Key Value Pairs where the value is an "object"
 An object is a collection of key value pairs where the values can be text (simple or complex), objects, or arrays (defined later).

-The content of an entire file is an object.
 A key value pair where the value is an object looks like
 ```
 key{}:
     inner_key1: value1